Brand‑funded retail activation should scale across retailers and markets — without structural friction and without losing performance comparability.

 The infrastructure harmonises validation coordination across markets while preserving retailer autonomy at store level.

-Validation may be executed pre‑transaction or at point‑of‑sale, while commercial decision‑making and transaction control remain fully with the retailer.
+Validation may be executed at point‑of‑sale, while commercial decision‑making and transaction control remain fully with the retailer.

 Participation does not require surrendering commercial control — only coordination at the validation layer.